-Using a CRM system may help business to create multiple reports like retention rate, sales cycle as well as lead to customers ratio etc that a new company may want to see before deciding to buy the company.
+Using a CRM system may help businesses to create multiple reports like retention rate, sales cycle as well as lead to customer ratio etc that a new company may want to see before deciding to buy the company.

 Pursuing an offshore buyer for your business can be worthwhile when your business is the right size and strategically aligned with the buyers’ appeal.

-To enter Australia on a temporary business visa specifically to establish a business, the overseas investor must prove they want to invest at least $2.5 million dollars from 1 July 2021, and they will require a Business Innovation and Investment stream visa.
-This is where a migration lawyer can assist with their visa application for the purpose of buying/investing in a qualifying Australian business as the regulations are ever-changing in this area.
+To enter Australia on a temporary business visa specifically to establish a business, the overseas investor must prove they want to invest at least 2.5 million dollars from 1 July 2021, and they will require a Business Innovation and Investment stream visa.
+This is where a migration lawyer can assist with their visa application for buying/investing in a qualifying Australian business as the regulations are ever-changing in this area.